topsport-com-au/starlite-saqlalchemy/docs/logging.md

 ### Standard library logging config

-We configure the standard library logger with a queue listener and handler and ensure that logging from our dependencies are logged through that, so they won't block the event loop.
+We configure the standard library logger with a queue listener and handler and route any logs from our dependencies through that, so they won't block the event loop.

 ### Environment specific processor chain